 Back when I picked up the Zero in June 2023, I immediately entered a familiar, yet different realm.
 Yes, I’ve tested electric motorcycles before and I’ve tested electric motorcycles after.
 But, press events are well-controlled to make the best qualities of a vehicle shine bright.
 This was the first time I got to choose my own adventure.

-The familiar part of the Zero was the motorcycle part.
-Electric bikes ride just like ICE motorcycles, but they’re devoid of loud noises and vibration.
+Electric bikes ride just like ICE motorcycles, but they’re devoid of loud noises, don’t subject you to any real vibration, and maintenance is hilariously easy.
 They also benefit from the instant snap of power electric motors are known for and in the case of the Zero, most of its 545-pound weight was down low, so it actually felt and handled way lighter than that number would suggest.

 The Zero did most things well.
 It had an adjustable windscreen that helped keep my helmet quiet, the heated bars kept my hands toasty even when I rode in the snow, and the cavernous integrated trunk was large enough for me to haul my swimming gear out to the beach with room to pick up some small groceries on the way home.
 I also liked the bike’s secret trunks up in the fairing which were perfect for hiding stuff on the bike for when I parked in a sketchy area.